ktwrd/XeniaBot/README.md

 ### First Run

-When you first start Shortcake, it will definitely not work at all.
-Make sure that the following items are set in `config.json` which is usually located at `Shortcake.Core/bin/Debug/config.json` relative to the solution directory.
+When you first start Skid, it will definitely not work at all.
+Make sure that the following items are set in `config.json` which is usually located at `SkidBot.Core/bin/Debug/config.json` relative to the solution directory.

 ## Config Description
 | Key | Required | Default Value | Description |